Icebeer7/letssummit/README.md

-# React Native Foundation
+# LetsSummit React Native Application

-A ready-made, reusable Expo React Native foundation repository with fundamental setup and essential libraries for rapid mobile app development.
+A react native repository of LetsSummit application

 ## Table of Contents